 - In Real Life, the eggplant is one of the three symbols of New Year in Japan.
 (The other two are Mt.
 Fuji and the hawk.)

 - The Philippines' favorite funny fruit.
-This troper once watched a Filipino game show where the answer to the question was eggplant, or "talong".
+In one Filipino game show the answer to the question was eggplant, or "talong".
 The audience could not help giggling.

 - In the opening scene of Going Postal, much is made about the superiority of a fruit basket with kumquats to one without.
 This is turned into an Ice-Cream Koan: you never know what's in your fruit basket until you get past the pineapple.
 (It may also be a reference to an article in Sunday Times about "authors being the new rock stars", which claimed, much to Sir Terry's bemusement, that he insisted on bookshops supplying him with kumquats on his signing tours.)

 - On iCarly, an extremely strict teacher shouted "Tough kumquats!" at Sam & Freddy, but had difficulty articulating until he removed the brace in his mouth.